How To Check Your Car Tyres? The Ultimate Step by Step Guide

 - In order to make your tyre check easier, make sure that the car is parked on a flat, level ground.
 Not on grass, not in dirt; but a flat surface is recommended.
 This way, you are able to see each tyre properly, and compare it to the others.
 Try standing from a distance and observe whether the tyres are correctly aligned, whether there’s any abnormal appearance of any tyre.

 - The best time to check your tyres is when they are clean.
 You may not make proper observations if the tyres are muddy or dusty; but when the tyres have just been cleaned, you are able to pick even the smallest tear or piercing on the tyre.

-- Once in a while, you should take the car for professional inspection at a car tyre center or mobile tyre fitting service.
-Such centers have the tools and gadgets to not just check for the slightest abnormality, but also fix it.
+- Once in a while, you should take the car for professional inspection at a car tyre center or mobile tyre-fitting service.
+Such centres have the tools and gadgets to not just check for the slightest abnormality, but also fix it.
 Wheel alignment, repairing punctures; such tasks are best left to a professional.

 Are You Looking To Get Your Tyres Changed in Romford?

 Tyre Serv are specialists in car tyres, battery replacements and car recovery services based in Romford, Essex and Greater London.